google-fu-master/RiverTournament/rules.md

 <h1 class="visually-hidden">River Tournament Rules and House Guidelines</h1>

 <p class="rules-note">
-  Note: Rules are subject to change at the tournament director’s discretion to encourage fair gameplay and equal competition for lower-rated players.
+  Note: Eligibility, Race lengths, and sportsmanship rules/enforcement are at the tournament director's discretion to encourage fair gameplay and equal competition for lower-rated players.
 The spirit of the rule will take priority over the letter of the rule.
+For clarification on BCA rules, please see refer to the <a href="https://wpapool.com/rules/#rulesofplay" target="_blank">World Pool Association Rule Book</a>
 </p>

 <section id="player-eligibility" class="rules-section" role="region" aria-labelledby="player-eligibility-title">